fdelbrayelle/generator-jhipster-kafka/USE_CASES.md

 ### Define your configuration Step-by-step

-This modules allows the user to write new Kafka configuration (new Java files and `application.yml` updates).
-And in order to achieve it, prompt options are asked step-by-step until you decide to finish your configuration.
+This module allows the user to write new Kafka configuration (new Java files and `application.yml` updates).
+In order to achieve it, prompt options are asked step-by-step until you decide to finish your configuration.

-You can choose to merge the new configuration with the previous configuration or just replace it, by selecting `"y"` or `"n"` to the question `"Do you want to clean up your current Kafka configuration?"`
+You can choose to merge the new configuration with the previous configuration or just replace it, by typing `y` or `n` to the question "Do you want to clean up your current Kafka configuration?".

 ### Create a consumer linked to an entity